EU funds at risk, as Polish region upholds anti-LGBTI 'anthem'

 "Perhaps the European Commission doesn't understand what Christian values are," Duda said.

 "Profanation of holy mass.
 Everyone saw it.
 Vandalism of blessed and holy statues ...
-I don't know who it was, but he walked into church with an axe," the Małopolska regional assembly's speaker, Witold Kozłowski, also said, referring to an incident in 2019, which he blamed on LGBTI "ideology", but which, in reality, involved a drunk who had nothing to do with gay rights.
+I don't know who it was, but he walked into church with an axe," the Małopolska regional assembly's PiS-party speaker, Witold Kozłowski, also said, referring to an incident in 2019, which he blamed on LGBTI "ideology", but which, in reality, involved a drunk who had nothing to do with gay rights.

 "Be careful what you say.
 Check your facts, because people are listening," Daria Gosek-Popiołek, a local deputy from Civic Platform, noted in the debate.